WHAT IS HORIZON HIGH SCHOOL?

 College applications typically require students to submit a high school transcript, standardized test scores, letters of reference, and a personal statement from the student.

 We expect our students to be exceptionally strong applicants in competitive college admissions.
 Their applications will be enhanced by a narrative transcript from Horizon High School, portfolios that attest to their strengths and accomplishments, as well as letters of recommendation from teachers and mentors who know them well.
-We will assist students with all the nuts and bolts of college applications, including such things as ACT and SAT test preparation.
+We assist students with college applications and standardized testing as needed.

 A portfolio is an alternative form of assessment.
 It is a collection of artifacts, and reflections on those artifacts, which document a student's learning and development.
 A portfolio may include, but is not limited to, samples of a student's work such as papers and artwork, photographic records of projects in which a student has been involved, electronic data, and video or audio recordings.